HP-Robotics/HPRoboticsDesign/docs/learning-course/stage1/1A/section1-exercise1.md

 2. Playing with the tools you learned to explore how the concepts work
 3. Understanding how these parts interact in 3D Space

+!!!
+Warning
+    2823 -- This is the first of many instances of the Tube Converter featurescript being used.
+For the purposes of this lesson, and most lessons, where the Tube Converter is used you can simply ignore the steps that convert the boxes into tubes.
+    In the Teams workflow tubes will be imported from MKCad (Which you should have installed earlier).
+How we do this, and why, is outside the scope of the lessons at this point but will be explained later.

 ### Video Tutorial